hui-aqua/hydromodel/Meshcreater/README.md

-# Force model
+# Mesh creator
-This folder contains different numerical models, which are named according to its shape The screen can be run by the following command in terminal:
+This folder contains different numerical models, which are named according to its shape.
+The script can be run by the following command in terminal:

 ```
 /opt/salome2019/appli_V2019_univ/salome -t fishcagewithbottom.py
 ```
+The code and generate three files, one is mesh file end with .med; One is line connection file witch can be used to calculate the hydrodynamic forces based on Morison models;
+The last on is the surface connection file, which can be used to calculate the hydrodynamic forces according to Screen models.

 Any questions about this code, please email: hui.cheng@uis.no